iMikie/Semantic-UI-Rails/README.md

 This **repo** contains the Rails 4.2.3 app as described in this readme.
 You can fork this repo and be running immediately.
 (FYI, I use Postgres for my database and the gemfile will include the Postgres gem.
 If you use sqlite then remove the pg gem from the gemfile and add in the gem for sqlite3.
 Remember to do  rake db:create before rails s.)

 I try (intentionally) to keep to the following convention here: one semantic-ui example per web page.
 If that page is named, say, `example_foo.html.erb` then the css for it can be found in `example_foo.css` and the javascript in `example_foo.js`.
 This is to make it easy to figure out who does what to whom.
-The code behind the Semantic-UI website is quite elegant but with 25 examples on a page and the javascript for multiple pages lumped together, it's can be tough to track down who does what to whom.

 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/SUI_screenshot.png)